Maximum Welfare Allocations under Quantile Valuations: Model

 \paragraph{Balanced Allocations}

-Quantile valuations are very intuitive for settings where we insist on each agent getting an equal number of items, as in the case of assigning papers to reviewers in conferences.
+Quantile valuations are very intuitive for settings where we insist on each agent getting an equal number of items, whenever possible.
+This can be seen in the case of assigning papers to reviewers in conferences or assigning students to teachers.
 We shall consider both Utilitarian and Egalitarian Welfare with and without this requirement.

-When considering balanced allocations, we shall assume that the number of agents divides the number of items.
-That is, $m=kn$ for some $k\in \mathbb{Z}_+$.
-Thus, we shall look for allocations $A=(A_1,\cdots, A_n)$ where $|A_i|=k$.
+When considering balanced allocations, we shall consider only those allocations where each agent gets a bundle of size either $\lfloor m/n\rfloor$ or $\lceil m/n \rceil$.
+Note that this poses no restriction on the choice of agents, items or valuations.
 We shall use $\overline{\Pi}(n,M)$ to denote the set of all balanced allocations for instance $I$.
 It is important to note that when we consider maximizing \USW{} or \ESW{} over balanced allocations, we are in fact finding a maximum welfare allocation from $\overline{\Pi}(I)$ alone.
-That is, we are not holding the allocations to the standard of maximum welfare under {\em any} allocation, balanced or otherwise.
-When not explicitly specified, assume any allocation in $\Pi(I)$.
+That is, we are not holding the allocations to the standard of maximum welfare under unconstrained allocations.
+When not explicitly specified, we shall assume unconstrained allocations.

-\paragraph{Goods and Chores.} We shall say that an item $g\in M$ is a \textit{good}, if for all agents $v_i(g)\geq 0$.
-Analogously, we shall say that an item $g\in M$ is a \textit{chore}, if for all agents, $v_i(g)\leq 0$.
-Unless specifically mentioned otherwise, the items we refer to will be goods.
-When referring to chores, we shall often use the term disutilities with $d_i$ denoting agent $i$'s disutility where $d_i=-v_i$.
-Consequently, an instance of our problem can be denoted equivalently by $\langle N, M, d, \tau \rangle$ when considering an instance with chores.